naoshibaikyu/cyborgresistance/halloween.md

 Arrietty: Oh hell no, I am so down for that idea actually!

 MollyHappy: Great!
-Let's gather a few folks and find a good location for the party!
+Let's gather up a few folks and search for a scary party location!
 Halloween's not until tommorow which is plenty of time!

-Arrietty:
+Arrietty: I have someone in mind already.
+Hey, Dimey!

+%Silver Dime splashes out of the Punch Bowl.

+MollyShocked: **[startled]** *Y-YAGGHHHHHHHHHHHH!!*

+OniSilver: **[all calm and collected]** Greetings.
+How may I assist you?

+MollyAnnoyed: **[clutching her chest, calming herself]** Next time please have a less startling entrance...

+OniSilverHappy: My apologies, Molly.
+I have been practicing my scare as an Oni.

+Arrietty: It sure seem to have worked on her. **[giggles]**

+Arrietty: Anyways, Dimey...
+Would you like to help the both of us find a totally spooky place for our party?

+OniSilverHappy: My scouting would provide enough to find us such a place.
+I'm more than glad to be of your assistance.

+WitchArri: ...

 EpFin